mmaorc/youtube-summary-cli/readme.md

 # YouTube Summary CLI

 A simple CLI tool that summarizes YouTube videos.
+This tool is designed to help users quickly understand the main points of a video without having to watch the entire content.
+It uses AI to generate a concise summary of the video's transcript.

 ![Screenshot](./docs/screenshot.png)